Vrim/gsonTutorial/README.md

 This will download the Gson library and add it to your `POM.xml` file for you.

 ### Import It
+We can either use NetBeans' hints to import it or add the import `import com.google.gson.Gson;` and `import com.google.gson.GsonBuilder;` to the top of our file.

 Go back to that `Gson gson;` line and click the error from NetBeans.

 Select the option to `Add import for com.google.gson.Gson`